 Please talk to your doctor about whether this treatment option is most appropriate for your specific condition, and rely on his or her judgment.

 How Is This Therapy Administered?

 Stereotactic radiosurgery is usually performed on an outpatient basis.
-You will not be put to sleep under general anesthesia; however, be prepared to spend up to 16 hours in the hospital.
+You will not be put to sleep under general anesthesia.
 You also will need to have a family member or other support person accompany you, remain with you at the treatment facility and drive you home afterward.